 Cause and effect essays, like other types of essays, are a common assignment for high school, college, and university students.
 Such academic essays explore the causes of a particular issue, event, or phenomenon and its consequences.
 As a result, you need to showcase high creativity, critical thinking, research, organizational, and problem-solving skills.

-Although handling cause-and-effect assignments appear easy, most students who have consulted with us differ from conventional reasoning.
+Although handling cause-and-effect assignments appears easy, most students who have consulted with us differ from conventional reasoning.
 Instead, they find it intensive as it entails critical analysis, fact-checking, and analytical application of scholarly reasoning, evidence, and examples to support the claims.

 The moment you master the structure, format, and tone of a cause-and-effect essay, you are as good as done.
 This guide will give you insights and tips to help you develop solid arguments and facts and apply logical reasoning and creativity to develop a top-grade cause-and-effect essay.